 Download our Safeguarding Policy on Creating Safe Environments For Children & Young Adults At Risk Of Harm.

-The Street Soccer Foundation has teamed up with one of the leading Universities in the country as well as fellow charity, Shelter, and several recognised sporting figures to provide a free digital mental and physical well-being service, through the mobile app, 'matchFit'.
+The Street Soccer Foundation has also teamed up with one of the leading Universities in the country as well as several recognised sporting figures to provide a free mental health and well-being service, through our mobile app, 'matchFit'.

-matchFit provides 24/7 free online support for young people that need it.
-The platform offers access to an abundance of self-help articles, video messages, inspiring quotes and an effective online mood tracker, as well as moderated peer-to-peer forums.
-For more information about matchFit click the tab at the top of the website, or visit: matchFit - Positivity In Your Pocket 24/7
+matchFit offers access to an abundance of self-help articles, video messages, inspiring quotes and an effective online mood tracker, as well as moderated peer-to-peer forums and empowering music.
+For more information about matchFit click the 'matchFit' tab at the top of the website, or visit: matchFit - Positivity In Your Pocket 24/7